conduktor/conduktor-docs/docs/guide/use-cases/enforce-data-quality/index.md

         type: Cel
     ```

-2. Use [Conduktor CLI](/gateway/reference/cli-reference/) to apply the configuration:
+2. Use [the CLI](/guide/conduktor-in-production/automate/cli-automation) to apply the configuration:

     ```bash
     conduktor apply -f rule.yaml